dbpedia/databus-maven-plugin/dbpedia/wikidata/sameas-all-wikis/sameas-all-wikis.md

 # Wikidata SameAs All Wikis
-sameas for all wikis
+Sameas for all wikis

-TODO
+Contains the interlanguage links